Mark D. Given

 Acceptable Third Best Choices for Serious Bible Study:

 The following translations are fairly accurate, but clearly betray doctrinal biases here and there.
 E.g., some mistranslate a few passages in the HB/OT to "Christianize" them.
-Also, most Study Bible editions of these translations are very biased toward some particular theological viewpoint and cannot be recommended for academic use, e.g., the Zondervan Study Bible.
+Also, most Study Bible editions of these translations are very biased toward some particular theological viewpoint and cannot be recommended for academic use, e.g., the Zondervan NIV or NASB Study Bible or the ESV Study Bible.

 Unacceptable for Serious Bible Study: